-Rest and relaxation
+Rest and Relaxation

 An entire bar devoted to the mildly psychoactive (and totally legal) root drink from the South Pacific, Bula Kava House can help ease any nerves.
-Served in coconut cup shells, the drink’s mood-altering effect can be be euphoric, but it’s also consumed for relaxation.
+Served in coconut cup shells, the drink’s mood-altering effect can be euphoric, but it’s also consumed for relaxation.

 The area’s largest annual event, the Division Street Fair, held each August, pulls together sidewalk sales, artisan booths, live music and a parade together in a family-friendly event that lasts all day.